lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 ### Submitting the Cask

-You're now ready to contribute your cask to the [homebrew-cask](https://github.com/Homebrew/homebrew-cask) repository.
-If this is your first time making a submission, consult the [How to Open a Homebrew Pull Request](How-To-Open-a-Homebrew-Pull-Request.md#cask-related-pull-request) guide for detailed instructions.
-Your pull request will be reviewed by the maintainers, who may suggest improvements or changes before your cask can be added to Homebrew.
+You're finally ready to submit your cask to the [homebrew-cask](https://github.com/Homebrew/homebrew-cask) repository.
+If you haven't done this before, you can refer to the [How to Open a Homebrew Pull Request](How-To-Open-a-Homebrew-Pull-Request.md#cask-related-pull-request) documentation for help.
+Maintainers will review the pull request and provide feedback about any areas that need to be addressed before the cask can be added to Homebrew.

 If you've made it this far, congratulations on successfully submitting a Homebrew cask!
 Your dedication and hard work are highly valued.
 Take satisfaction in knowing that your contribution provides a valuable addition that will benefit many Homebrew users.